MarkYegon7/Mark-Portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- The site is responsive to mobile screens(375px)
+- The site is responsive to mobile screens(375px) and desktop screens(768px)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>